mumblebaj/MMM-Growatt/README.md

 ````
 ## Changes

+### 2025/02/28
+- Update module to  provide import and export to and from grid data for tlxh.

 Updated module to no longer require user to specify plantId and deviceSerial.
 The values will be automatically obtained.

 ### 2024/07/04